 In a non-stick pan add a few tablespoons of oil and over medium heat cook the linguica.
 In the picture below, you can see I flipped one piece, I think it took about 9 minutes to get to this stage.
 I actually like my linguica a little darker than the center piece of linguica in the picture below but to each their own, cook linguica the way you like it. 😀

 These are the rolls I used for these Portuguese sandwiches.
 The bag had eight rolls in it.
 It was a great deal that I couldn’t pass up!

 Below, I have flipped all the linguica pieces and am getting the backs nice and browned.
 When linguica pieces are browned to your liking transfer them to a plate lined with paper towels.

-I love making linguica just like described above as a breakfast meat.
-I actually think the linguica ties with bacon, they are both equally yummy.
+I love making linguica just like described above as breakfast meat.
+I actually prefer linguica a little bit better more perfect oven baked bacon but they are both equally yummy.

 What’s is your favorite way to eat linguica?